What makes a website load faster? Learn how you can make your mobile site load faster in these 9 simple but effective ways.

 Google PageSpeed Insight is a tool designed to test whether your website has implemented all good speed optimization practices.

-By entering your website domain, you’ll see a list of factors that causes your website to load slow on mobile devices.
+By entering your website domain, you’ll see a list of factors that causes your website to load slowly on mobile devices.
 Go try it out.

 Next, we are going to look at some strategies to make your mobile site load fast.